The Sport of Kings (album): History

 This is the second-to-last studio album with the band's guitarist and co-lead vocalist Rik Emmett, and it clearly represents the difficulties the band was experiencing at the time.
 Mike Levine played no keyboards on the album; three outside keyboard players were hired to create the keyboard sounds of the album, although Rik Emmett experiments with two high-end sampler systems, the Synclavier 9600 Workstation and the Fairlight CMI Series III, according to Keyboard magazine's July 1986 issue.
-Emmett sings lead vocals on six of the album's ten songs; four songs were sung by Gil Moore, and one track was sung as a duet by the two vocalists.
+Emmett sings lead vocals on six of the album's ten songs; four songs were sung by Gil Moore and one track was sung as a duet by the two vocalists.
 The recording of The Sport of Kings was marred by tension between Triumph and their label MCA.
 Emmett has since expressed his dislike for much of the album.
 Adding to the tension was Emmett's request that the recording be done at Estudio L2K in Majorca, Spain.
 Only three of this album's songs have ever been performed live by Triumph, and one track was performed live by Emmett during his first three solo tours.

+Promotion

+On January 16, 1987, during Triumph's Sport of Kings tour, the band recorded A Night of Triumph live album at the Halifax Metro Centre in Nova Scotia.
+The DVD bonus features included backstage footage from a Triumph concert at Spectrum in Philadelphia.
+The live album was released in 2004.
+It also included the video for "Just One Night" and a live performance of "When the Lights Go Down" from the band's appearance at the 1983 US Festival, which itself was previously released as a standalone DVD in 2003 called Live at the US Festival.